 Lots of things can feel like a threat to you.
 Any kind of change in your life, such as work, worry about money or a family member, running late… the list goes on.

 With so many threats each day, your “threat mode” can be activated almost 24/7.

 It’s no wonder you’re exhausted!

-When anxiety strikes, fidgeting and jiggling pairs up with it.
+When anxiety strikes, fidgeting and jiggling pair up with it.